 Unfortunately England now faced an economic crisis.
 There was rapid inflation in the mid-16th century.
 Also the population was rising.
 In the 15th century there was a shortage of workers, which pushed wages up.
-In the 16th century the situation was reversed and labourer's wages fell.
+In the 16th century the situation was reversed and laborer's wages fell.

 In 1549 Edward faced two rebellions.
 In parts of the Southwest the changes in religion provoked the so-called Prayer Book Rebellion.
 In Norfolk economic grievances led to a rebellion led by Robert Kett (the rebels took control of Norwich).
 However both rebellions were crushed.

 The rebellions led to the fall of Somerset.
 He was replaced by the ruthless John Dudley, Earl of Warwick (Later Duke of Northumberland).
 The unfortunate Somerset was sent to the tower and in January 1552 he was executed on a trumped up charge of treason.
 In 1552 a second prayer book was issued.
 This one was much more extreme than the first.

 Meanwhile England fought the Scots again.
 Henry VIII had suggested that his son Edward should marry the king of Scotland's daughter Mary.
 However the Scottish king rejected the idea.
 Somerset revived the plan and he sent an army to Scotland to force the Scots to agree.
 The English won a battle at Pinkie Cleugh, near Edinburgh, in 1547.
 However the Scots simply sent 6-year-old Mary to France to marry the French kings son.